 Author Guidelines: Article and Review Article

 Peer-reviewed articles providing original research findings form the heart of each IQAS issue.
-Four articles per issue are obligatory, though one article may be replaced by a review article.
+Three articles per single issue are obligatory, though one article may be replaced by a review article.
 The articles of one issue may all focus on a common topic (Special Issue) or address different themes.
-All articles include an abstract, keywords, and author information.
+All articles undergo the double-blind peer review process.
+They have to include an abstract, keywords, and author information.
 Article length is 6,000–8,000 words, excluding notes and references.
 Articles may contain pictures, illustrations and tables as long as the copyright permissions have been cleared by the author before submision.

 Review Articles discuss a sample of up to three newly published books on an issue relevant to current debates in Asian Studies.
 Review Articles take the presentation and assessment of the chosen book(s) as a starting point for discussing current developments within the academic field.
 They are treated in the same way as conventional academic articles, meaning that the article guidelines described above apply to them.
 Review Articles are an optional format; not more than one is accepted per IQAS issue.